rocky-linux/documentation/docs/guides/security/openvpn.md

 sudo vim /etc/openvpn/server.conf
 ```

-Next you need to add the file paths for the certificate authority, server certificate, and server key to the OpenVpn server configuration file.
+Next, you must add the file paths for the certificate authority, server certificate, and server key to the OpenVPN server configuration file.

 Copy and paste the file paths for the keys and certificates on lines 78-80:

 !!!
 Note

-    In vim you can add line numbers to your current editing with `:set nu`
+    In Vim, you can add line numbers to your current editing with `:set nu`

 ```bash
 ca /etc/openvpn/easy-rsa/pki/ca.crt